ohnotnow/litelogs/Readme.md

 # Litelogs

 Litelogs is a _very_ simple log aggregator geared towards docker containers.
 It listens for incoming messages in GELF format and stores them in MongoDB.
-There is a Vuejs web front-end which lets you search the logs via simple strings or regex.
+There is a web front-end which lets you search the logs via simple strings or regex.

 __NOTE:__ This is a very early work-in-progress and should _not_ be used in production.